Violin vs fiddle: what is common and what makes them different

 The words fiddle and violin are interchangeable.
 Many professional violinists may refer to a violin as a fiddle.
-It’s not uncommon to hear at a rehearsal of a symphony orchestra something like -” Hey, let me try your fiddle” or, “what’s wrong with your fiddle today?” or, “Your fiddle sounds bright today”.
+It’s not uncommon to hear at a symphony orchestra rehearsal something like –” Hey, let me try your fiddle” or, “What’s wrong with your fiddle today?” or, “Your fiddle sounds bright today”.

 Differences in music and playing style

 The significant distinction between fiddle and violin originates from the style of music: what you play and how you perform it.
 Fiddlers interpret music very individually and often with notable deviations from the original song.

 While playing, fiddlers can dance, move their bodies, nod their heads, and even walk around.
 Overall, they bring their own interpretation to the music, sometimes even making a melody unrecognizable to the original, and they also often interact with listeners and people in the audience.

 Playability and technique: violin vs fiddle

 Fiddling usually does not require professional technical training in comparison with the classical violin.
 Classical music is the most difficult to play, which often includes various types of strokes, different kinds of vibrato, and high positions.